 Check out a simple example journey map for a demo booking process below:

-As you can see, we’ve laid out exactly the journey we’re going to explore during the sprint, making it easier to find spot problem areas and identify places you could improve user outcomes.
-For example, you could offer calendar dates in the online form to reduce back and forth and give customers choice upfront.
+As you can see, we’ve laid out the exact journey we’re going to explore during the sprint, making it easier to spot problem areas and identify places you could improve user outcomes.

 What’s the advantage of this?
-Conducting this assessment so earlier means that you begin by focused on the user experience first.
-Seeing all the moving parts in one place ultimately helps fostering understanding across the team, preparing teams for the week ahead.
+Assessing the journey earlier means that you begin by focused on the user experience first.

 It sprinkles in expertise from staff that know the customer